Deploying .NET Core Applications

 ASP.NET Core Web API

 ASP.NET Core is a cross-platform framework for building modern web APIs.
-Flux-Orbit automatically detects and optimizes ASP.NET Core applications:
+Deploy with Git automatically detects and optimizes ASP.NET Core applications:

 docker run -d \